pytroll/trollflow2/doc/source/index.rst

 *****************************

 .. note::
-   In most cases it is perhaps better to have a separate dispatcher from `Trollmoves <https://github.com/pytroll/trollmoves/>`_ to handle the file transfers.
-With containers this will require an additional container image, configuration and a use of a shared volume for the temporary local files, so this plugin makes setting up the uploading easier.
-Later on, if direct saving to S3 becomes available in Satpy writers, this plugin will be removed.
+   To transfer files to remote file systems, it is recommended to use a separate process, eg the dispatcher from `Trollmoves <https://github.com/pytroll/trollmoves/>`_ to handle the file transfers.
+However, this plugin is a workaround for Satpy's current inability to perform direct remote writing, not a dispatcher in itself.
+Later on, if direct saving to S3 becomes available in Satpy writers, this plugin will be deprecated and eventually removed.

 The ``s3.uploader`` plugin can upload the produced imagery to S3 object storage.
 The data will be first saved to ``staging_zone`` on local storage.
 When the saving is completed, the data are